Monday, March 31, 2008

 I’ve had a few editorial assignments for magazines, sold some prints and did a few portraits of random people for money.
 I’ve had some meetings with photo editors at magazines and worked hard at fostering those relationships and seeking out advice on how to keep going.
 I’ve done some personal work and learned how to light better and create a series of more set-up portraits.

 I was a teacher's assistant at ICP too and that helped motivate me to shoot because I was encouraged to share work.
 I learned a ton from pushing myself on these projects—there were some basic technical skills I needed to feel confident around for assignments, and now I do.
+The challenges have been many—I haven’t made much money, and sometimes I feel isolated and not totally happy with my personal projects.
+I have a difficult time writing about my work and what I want to do—I really want to work on this.

 4. So many of us, as emerging photographers, want to know; how did you get chosen as one of PDN's 30?
 What's the process?